britu/express.js/read.md

   ### at the end in the terminal quick Commit Git
     git add .
-    git commit -m 'Initial commit'
-    "that will added local repository" at end of the day we put it to heroko
+    git commit -m 'Initial commit' -> that will added local repository"to put it in heroko git log --stat origin/master..HEAD -> Viewing uppushed Git Commit git log --branches --not --remotes -> All branches that arent pushed git log --branches --not --remotes --simplify-by-decoration --decorate --oneline -> for most recent pushed
  ```
 ## Connecting To MongoDB with Mongoose
 ```